harrysdc/landmark-localization/README.md

 ## Configurations
 Parameters can be modified in `config/settings.yaml`.
 * `filter_name`: The filter you would like to run.
 Options include: `EKF`,`UKF`, `PF`, `InEKF`, and `test`.
-* `Lie2Cart`: Set to `True` if you finish implementing the extra points question 2.E.

 ## Results